stevenrobday/NewsScraper/README.md

 # NewsScraper

-Scrape, bookmark, and comment on kotaku articles!
+Scrape, bookmark, and comment on Kotaku articles!